Managing your super at tax time

 You can make a personal contribution to your Future Super account in 3 easy steps:

 - Complete the online Personal Contribution Form.
-You will find this through the “Make a personal contribution” button at the bottom of the Contributions page.
+You will find this through the “Make a personal contribution” button on the right of your homepage on desktop or below the asset allocation graph on your homepage on mobile.

 - Transfer the funds from your bank to Future Super.
-Use the BPAY or direct deposit details provided in the personal contribution form.
-Use your personal payment reference number (located on the form) when transferring the money.
+Use the BPAY or direct deposit details provided on screen immediately after you submit the online personal contribution form (you can also find payment details in our paper form).
+Use your personal payment reference number (which will be provided) when transferring the money.

 Some important things to note: